Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Bottleneck Theory: A Structural View of Equal Opportunity

-\quad \\ Patterned inequality refers to two observations made by Benjamin Eidelson: (1) real-world inequalities in status, resources, and opportunities are often patterned in terms of certain discernible, socially salient features; (2) allocating future outcomes based on an individual's likelihood of success will predictably reproduce and aggravate patterns of this kind~\citep{eidelson2021patterned}.
+\paragraph{\textbf{The concern about patterned inequality is a concern about severe bottlenecks}}\quad \\ Patterned inequality refers to two observations made by Benjamin Eidelson: (1) real-world inequalities in status, resources, and opportunities are often patterned in terms of certain discernible, socially salient features; (2) allocating future outcomes and resources based on an individual's likelihood of success will predictably reproduce and aggravate patterns of this kind~\citep{eidelson2021patterned}.
 The problem of developmental opportunities makes it inevitable that some patterns of inequality will exist.
 Once an observable trait, perhaps implicit or arbitrary in itself, is correlated with less visible attributes relevant for deciding opportunities, decision-makers will rationally tend to use that trait as a proxy for allocating future outcomes (c.f. the problem of isolating merit).
 For example, consider the strong correlation between credit score and job performance, which led to its controversial use as a proxy for hiring decisions~\citep{ballance2020creditScore}.
 Given algorithms are developed to identify these patterns in a more explicit way, the concern is that allocating opportunities using them ``will tend to reproduce existing patterns in inequality and cement the matrix of stereotypes and social meanings that both cause and result from those patterns''~\citep{eidelson2021patterned}.
 This stronger tendency towards the comparatively privileged creates the possibility of stricter bottlenecks, while the denial of even more opportunities to members of worse-off groups represents more pervasive bottlenecks.